EBR (Centrais Eletricas Brasileiras S.A.) stock is in for a key growth catalyst - The Dwinnex

 Dividends & Splits

-With its trailing 12-month dividend rate of 1.49, EBR has a forward annual dividend rate of 0.15.
-Against a Trailing Annual Dividend Yield of 22.53%, it implies a Forward Annual Dividend Yield of 2.26%.
+According to the company, the forward annual dividend rate for EBR is 0.19, from 1.49 in the trailing year.
+Against a Trailing Annual Dividend Yield of 22.23%, it implies a Forward Annual Dividend Yield of 2.23%.

 Earnings Estimates

-As of right now, 0 analysts gave their recommendation on the stock of the company.
+There are 0 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of $0 for the current quarter, with a high estimate of $0 and a low estimate of $0, while EPS last year was $0.16.
 The consensus estimate for the next quarter is $0, with high estimates of $0 and low estimates of $0.

 Analysts are recommending an EPS of between $0.83 and $0.83 for the fiscal current year, implying an average EPS of $0.83.
 EPS for the following year is $0.9, with 1 analysts recommending between $0.9 and $0.9.